Jabari Parker: 2017–18 season

 On December 18, 2017, the Bucks assigned Parker to their NBA G League affiliate, the Wisconsin Herd, so that he could practice while completing his recovery.
 After two workouts with the Herd, Parker was recalled by the Bucks on December 19.

 On February 2, 2018, Parker made his first appearance for the Bucks since February 9, 2017, scoring 12 points in a 92–90 win over the New York Knicks.
 He made 4 of 7 shots over nearly 15 minutes as a reserve.
 On February 27, 2018, he scored a season-high 19 points in a 107–104 loss to the Washington Wizards.
 On March 21, 2018, he scored a season-high 20 points in 30 minutes (the most he'd played since rejoining the team) in a 127–120 loss to the Los Angeles Clippers.
 On April 1, he posted a season-high 35 points along with 10 rebounds in an overtime loss to the Denver Nuggets.
 It marked the first time all season that Parker played more than a few seconds over his 30-minute cap since his return to the lineup.
 Following the 2017–18 NBA season, the Bucks made Parker a qualifying offer, giving them the right to match an offer sheet within 48 hours.
-The Bucks later retracted the qualifying offer, allowing Parker and the Chicago Bulls to agree a contract.
+The Bucks later retracted the qualifying offer, allowing Parker and the Chicago Bulls to agree to a contract.